 How to mitigate the risks and costs of a company car

 With minimal effort and without additional cost, your company can easily reduce operational risk and costs by re-establishing the qualifiers for a company vehicle.
-Here are four steps to follow:
+Here are four steps to follow (or use our cost reduction calculator):

 - Re-define employees that need a company vehicle either for business use or a perk.